SBZed/React-Tutorial/Readme.md

 }
 ```

-## 5. Other way of using react
+## 5. Another way of using react

--   Here we going to show you very basic and simple way to create react app without huge bolierplate code genreated by react
+-   Here we going to show you a very basic and simple way to create react app without huge boilerplate code generated by the react.
 -   We don't write react code this way, it's just to make you understand behind scenes.
--   We need only `html` and `js` file.
+-   We need only the `HTML` and `js` files.
--   On **HTML side**, We going to write only one div and basically, you inject all generated code from JS into this single div.
+-   On the **HTML side**, We going to write only one div and basically, you inject all generated code from JS into this single div.

 ```html
 <div id="app"></div>
 ```

--   on **JavaScript Side**, you write code which generated html.
+-   on **JavaScript Side**, you write code that generated HTML.
 -   we gonna use [Code pen](https://codepen.io/pen/) to demonstrate this.
 -   Need to import external scripts like `react` and `react-dom`.
 -   We can generate any element (div, h1, etc) using react now.